QPH-Coding/QWebServer/docs/developer.log.md

 - 11:31:41: Reconstruct the AsyncLog4Q, use `#define` can log the source file and the code line.

+- 14:23:08: Now the server can response a simple index.html.

+The day after:

+- Read `Config` from `/server/config/config.json`

+- Object Pool

+- Connect to MySql

+- Connect to ElasticSearch

+- Finish Http Implements

 ## 2022.10.02

 - 09:41:02: Finish refactoring code.
 I give up the `class Thread` self-encapsulated and use the `std::thread`(C++11).